Embassy of Russia, Washington, D.C.

-The Embassy of Russia in Washington, D.C. (Посольство России в США) is the diplomatic mission of the Russian Federation to the United States.
+The Embassy of the Russian Federation in Washington, D.C. (Посольство России в США) is the diplomatic mission of the Russian Federation to the United States.
 The embassy is located at 2650 Wisconsin Avenue, Northwest, Washington, D.C., and oversees consulates in New York and Houston.

 The embassy is situated on the third tallest hill in Washington, D.C. called "Mount Alto" - with the hill being 107 meters above sea level and having a view of the Capitol, the White House, the Pentagon and the State Department.

 History

 Russian Empire

 In 1883, the Russian Empire starting using Boss Shepherd's mansion for their embassy.
 In 1913, the Russian Empire purchased Mrs. George Pullman House for $350,000 and moved their embassy there.

 Soviet Union

 On November 16, 1933, after the signing of the Roosevelt-Litvinov Agreement where the United States recognized the Soviet Union and diplomatic relations between the two countries began, Mrs. George Pullman House became the Soviet Union Embassy.

 In 1963, due to limited space at the location, the Soviets approached the U.S. government to find a new embassy location.
 Initial interests for Bonnie Brae Estate on 6036 Oregon Avenue, N.W. and Tregaron Estate as possible locations did not work out, so the U.S. State Department offered the Soviets Mount Alto which was accepted.
 On October 4, 1967, the Soviet Union and U.S. agreed in principle to dedicate the 12.5-acre federally owned property on Mount Alto for the Soviet Embassy and an 11.9-acre area in Moscow for the US Embassy.

 Prior to the embassy construction, Mount Alto had a 1901 home built for William Jennings Bryan, the National School of Domestic Arts and Science for women built in 1917, and the Mount Alto Inn hotel.
 In 1920 the U.S. federal government purchased the land the buildings were on for $460,000 so it could use it for the Mount Alto Veterans Hospital for World War I veterans - which was later relocated to Soldiers Home in 1965.
 After the October 4, 1967 principle agreement between the Soviets and the U.S., the unused hospital and local structures were razed by the U.S. General Services Administration to make way for the construction of the embassy.

 On May 16, 1969, in Moscow, an official agreement called "Agreement for the Exchange of Sites" was signed by the Soviet Union and the U.S. The Mount Alto property was leased to the Soviets for an 85-year free lease, and the same was provided to the U.S. in regards to the land the US Embassy was on in Moscow.